I know it’s not a sound way to start a blog post, but let’s just dive right in. What is performance marketing?

 Performance Marketing is a format of marketing and advertising where you pay after your targeted audience takes a certain action ranging from view and click to form fill and sales.

 It must be evident to you that performance is predominantly digital.
-With the rise of search engines and social media, performance marketing became extraordinarily popular.
+With the rise of search engines and social media, performance marketing has become extraordinarily popular.

 In this blog post, we will further discuss: